airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_markdown_phpextra.md

 This is not usually the best solution for real-world situations, but it is a good fall-back, last resort mechanism.

-Making Our Program More Robust
+Making Our Program More Robust {#making-our-program-more-robust}
 ------------------------------

 This section will go through making the `add-year.s` program from